neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/matlab_to_python.md

----
-blogpost: true
+:blogpost: true
-date: 23 June 2023
+:date: June 23, 2023
-author: Laura Porta
+:author: Laura Porta
-location: London, UK
+:location: London, UK
-category: Blog
+:category: Blog
-language: English
+:language: English
-image: 1
+:image: 1
----

 # Why and How to Translate Scientific code from MATLAB to Python: A Guide for Researchers
 *Author: Laura Porta*